hynek/svcs/README.md

 ### Containers

-A **`Container`** belongs to a Registry and allows to create instances of the registered types, taking care of their life-cycle:
+A **`Container`** uses a `Registry` to lookup registered types and uses that information to create instances and to take care of their life cycles:

 ```python
 >>> container = svcs.Container(reg)